Whalley7/Web-Development-Milestone-Project-1/README.md

 *  Font Awesome was implemented throughout the website.
 *  Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 *  GitHub has been used to store the project code after being pushed from Git.
-*  NCH Pixillion was used to change the format of the images into AVIF
-*  Coloors: The colors website was used to check colour compatbility..
+*  Coloors: The colors website was used to check colour compatbility.
 * Lighthouse was used in Chrome Dev Tools via Chrome Incognito mode to test responsiveness in "Desktop" and "Mobile".
 *  Balsamiq was used to create the wireframes during the design process.